Orienting Words

 2.2 Too

 You reluctantly bathe in water with a temperature of twenty-two degrees, you’d be happier to bathe in water at twenty-five, at thirty, or even warmer.
-The hotter the water, the better for you; so you really should try bathing directly in the kettle.
+The hotter the water, the better for you; so you really should try bathing directly in the cauldron.

-Too often inverts the argumentative orientation:
+Too inverts the argumentative orientation:

-S1 — that’s cheap, buy it.
+S1 — It’s cheap, buy it.

-S2 — (Precisely) that’s too cheap.
+S2 — It’s too cheap.

 And sometimes reinforces this orientation: